-- we feel it is not suitable for your care
+- it is not suitable for your care

 What if I change my mind?

 You can change your mind at any time, even if you have signed a consent form.
-Make sure you tell your doctor or the nurse in charge immediately so this can be recorded in your medical notes and everyone is aware of your decision.
+Make sure you tell your doctor or the nurse in charge as soon as you change your mind.
+We'll record this in your medical notes so everyone is aware of your decision.

 If you are an adult patient (18 years old and over), only you can give consent for your treatment.
 Your relatives or next of kin cannot do this on your behalf.

-If you are a young person (16 or 17 years old) you are also able to consent to your own treatment although in this case someone with parental responsibility could also give consent.
+If you are a young person (16 or 17 years old) you are also able to consent to your own treatment.
+Someone with parental responsibility could also give consent.

-If you are incapacitated, for example because you are unconscious, you may need to be treated in your best interests unless this can wait until you regain capacity.
-In this case the opinions of your family or those close to you may be taken into consideration alongside all other information, but we must make a decision to act in your best interests.
+If you are unable to consent, for example because you are unconscious, we may decide to treat you.
+We'll discuss this with your family or those close to you.
+We'll consider their opinions with all other information.
+We must make a decision to act in your best interests.

-There are other, very specific, circumstances when senior medical staff might need to make decisions on behalf of an adult, for example if someone is detained under the Mental Health Act.
+Sometimes we may need to make decisions on behalf of an adult.
+For example, if someone is detained under the Mental Health Act.

-There are some additional issues about consent in the case of children under 16 years of age, and we will explain these to you if they apply.
+There are some extra issues about consent in the case of children under 16 years of age.
+We will explain these to you if they apply.

-What if I have made an advance directive?
+What if I have made an advance decision?

-If you have made an advance directive – sometimes known as a living will – before losing the ability to decide for yourself or to communicate effectively, you or your relatives should make the staff aware of this as soon as possible.
-Details will then be placed in your medical notes, which will allow us to respect your wishes.
+If you have made an advance decision (sometimes known as a living will) you or your family should tell us as soon as possible.
+Details will be added to your medical notes, which will allow us to respect your wishes.

 Consent and confidentiality

 Any information we hold about you will be treated confidentially.
-This information will be used to give you the best possible care.
-It will also be used to help us run and monitor the quality of our services.
+We will use this information to give you the best possible care.
+It will also help us run and check the quality of our services.

-We might use some of the information about you for research, but only after we have removed any details which would make it possible to identify you.
+We may use some of the information about you for research, but only after we have removed any details that can identify you.
 No information about you will be used in any way that can identify you unless we have asked for your permission.